XinyuKang22/WeTok/Report.md

      * Compared to Binary Search Tree, AVLTree and RBTree query efficiency is more consistent;the best and worst time complexity of queries are
        both O. (logN).

-     * As for structure, AVLTree has a better balance than RBTree.
-As a result, AVLTree outperforms RBTree in terms of query efficiency.
-       Take the user behavior into account.Many users like search topics of their interests,in this case an efficient search engine are in need.
+     * AVLTree outperforms RBTree in terms of query efficiency.
+Take the user behavior into account.Many users like search topics of their
-       Clearly, AVLTree is better in tune with user requirements.
+       interests.Clearly, AVLTree is better in tune with user requirements.

      * The cost difference between AVLTree and RBTree when inserting nodes is not significant, and the time complexity is O. (1).
 Futher more, It is more efficient than Arraylist for insertion with a time complexity O(1),We don't need to access the item by index for this feature.